E-portfolios (Source: Bill: Participatory Learning, goo.gl/Lz6H2M, under CC BY-NC-SA 2.0 licence)

 - a constructivist learning tool (sometimes also called a PLE)

-- an assessment tool (displaying key work from a PLE for assessment purposes)
+- an assessment tool (including displaying key work from a PLE for assessment purposes)

-- a CV-building tool (displaying key work from a PLE as a digital CV)
+- a CV-building tool (including displaying key work from a PLE as a digital CV)

 Nowadays, many educators refer to e-portfolios intended as constructivist learning tools as PLEs: these are online spaces where students can track their progress by recording all their work, including drafts, feedback, and even mistakes from which they’ve learned.
 The term e-portfolios may then be used in a more restricted sense to refer to the display format of PLEs, where a selection of a student’s best work is presented for assessment purposes or as a digital CV.

-Using the definition above, an e-portfolio is a collection of documents, often in multiple media, demonstrating the achievements of an individual.
+Using this narrower definition, an e-portfolio is a collection of documents, often in multiple media, demonstrating the achievements of an individual.
 Educational e-portfolios may be generated wholly by learners themselves, or may be generated partly by teachers and institutions.
 They are usually regularly modified and updated during the period of study.
-It’s becoming more and more common for e-portfolios to draw in material from other web 2.0 services like social sharing accounts (with students linking to their Flickr or Instagram photosharing accounts or YouTube videosharing accounts, for example) and to incorporate RSS feeds (with students building in feeds from their blogs, or their Twitter microblogging feeds, for example).
+It has become common for e-portfolios to draw in material from other web 2.0 services like social sharing accounts (with students linking to their Instagram or Pinterest image sharing accounts or YouTube videosharing accounts, for example) and to incorporate RSS feeds (with students building in feeds from their blogs, or their Twitter [now renamed X] microblogging feeds, for example).

 It should be remembered that e-portfolios are not a “tool” as such, but rather a concept which may be realised using a variety of tools, platforms and apps.
 They may be constructed in the following locations: